Aariyadas/chat-app/README.md

 # chat-app

-Bu Full-Stack Real-World Chat Application: A complete application from scratch, incorporating both frontend and backend components.
+Full-Stack Real-World Chat Application: A complete application from scratch, incorporating both frontend and backend components.

 Complex MongoDB Queries and Schemas:Complex queries and create efficient schemas to store messages and chat data.